-- By law, your bike should be equipped with a front white headlight and red rear reflector.
+- By law, your bike should be equipped with a front white headlight and red rear reflector or taillight.

-- Make sure your bike is in proper and safe condition before the ride.
+- Make sure your bike is safe and in good working condition before the ride.
+We recommend taking your bike for a short test ride the week before the event.
 Make sure your tires have enough air!

 - We want everyone to join in the festivities and dress up themselves and their bike!
-Please make sure you do not have loose items that could be a safety hazard.
+Please make sure your costume does not include loose items that could tangle in your bike and create a safety hazard.

-- Maintain a safe distance between you and the people around you, especially going downhill.
+- Maintain a safe distance between yourself and the people around you, especially when going downhill.